erinrkahn/Movies-ETL/README.md

 ### Summary

-To confirm the data was properly replaced in the SQL database tables, a query was run to confirm the row counts were correct.
+To confirm the data was properly replaced in the SQL database tables, a query was run to confirm the row counts were correct for the movies and ratings tables.

 ###### Movies Query
 > ![movies_query](https://user-images.githubusercontent.com/77405273/112738644-f4483e00-8f21-11eb-9110-74a6df61ec98.png)